NotLLeon/battlecode24/test_harness/TEST_HARNESS_README.md

 `-b` and `-r` are mutually exclusive, and are required.
 Either pass in a list of bot names (with double quotes), or pass in a json file path that contains a list of team names.
 See `SampleTeams.json` for what this file should look like.

-`-a` is "append-mode", for the replay links.
+`-a` is optional, and is "append-mode", for the replay links.
 All replays are stored in `match_links.json`, and by default this file will be overwritten with each call to this script.
 Append mode just appends new replays to the end of the json, instead of overwriting it.